Governor-General of Papua New Guinea: Appointment

-Unlike most other Commonwealth realms, the governor-general of Papua New Guinea is nominated by the country's Parliament, rather than being proposed by its prime minister (as is the convention in the other Commonwealth realms).
-The appointment is made by the monarch of Papua New Guinea following a simple majority vote of the National Parliament, although the monarch is not bound to accept that nomination for appointment.
+Unlike the governor-generals of most other Commonwealth realms, the governor-general of Papua New Guinea is nominated by the country's Parliament, rather than being proposed by its prime minister.
+The appointment is made by the monarch of Papua New Guinea following a simple majority vote of the National Parliament.
+Section 88(1) of the constitution provides that the monarch must act "in accordance with the advice of the National Executive Council given in accordance with a decision of the Parliament", while section 88(2) provides that the nomination for governor-general must be "made by a simple majority vote, in an exhaustive secret ballot conducted in accordance with an Organic Law."

 The term in office is six years.

 To be appointed for a second term, the governor-general must be supported by a two-thirds majority in the National Parliament.
 No person may serve for more than two terms.
 Thus far all retired governors-general have been knighted.

 If the office of governor-general becomes vacant, due to death or dismissal, the speaker of the National Parliament of Papua New Guinea becomes acting governor-general until a new appointment is made.
+If the speakership is vacant, the chief justice instead assumes the role.

 Dismissal

 The governor-general may be dismissed by either a decision of the National Executive Council or an absolute majority of the National Parliament.

 No governor-general has been dismissed from office, although in 1991, Sir Vincent Serei Eri resigned from office after Prime Minister Sir Rabbie Namaliu advised the Queen to dismiss him.

 Functions

 Papua New Guinea shares the person of the sovereign equally with 14 other countries in the Commonwealth of Nations.
-As the sovereign works and resides predominantly outside of Papua New Guinea's borders, the governor-general's primary task is to perform the monarch's constitutional duties on his or her behalf.
+As the sovereign works and resides outside of Papua New Guinea's borders, the governor-general's primary task is to perform the monarch's constitutional duties on his or her behalf.
 As such, the governor-general carries out his or her functions in the government of Papua New Guinea on behalf and in the name of the Sovereign.